Donaldish/Paranormal/README.md

 # Paranormal-UI-Library
-UI Library made for Paranormal Hub
+UI Library made for a hub